-In the wake of Hurricane Harvey, President Donald Trump declared 39 Texas counties, including Harris and Jefferson Counties, to be disaster relief eligible.
-Twenty-one counties in Florida have also been cleared to receive FEMA assistance.
+In the wake of Hurricane Harvey, President Donald Trump declared 39 Texas counties, including Harris and Jefferson Counties, eligible for federal disaster relief.
+Twenty-one counties in Florida were also cleared to receive FEMA assistance.

-But there is a major problem.
-Even though First Liberty clients, Trinity Church, Church on the Rock Katy, and Grace Community Church were directly affected by Hurricane Harvey, they are ineligible to receive aid purely because they are churches.
+But there was a major problem.
+Even though First Liberty clients, Trinity Church, Church on the Rock Katy and Grace Community Church were directly affected by Hurricane Harvey, but because of FEMA’s Public Assistance Program and Policy Guide (PA Policy Guide), published and re-issued in previous administrations, including President Obama’s, these houses of worship were ineligible to receive aid purely because they are churches.

-But according to the PA Policy Guide, “[f]acilities established or primarily used for … religious … activities are not eligible” for FEMA aid.
-This ban on aid for religious entities is at odds with the Stafford Act, based on zero authority and is in fact unconstitutional.
+According to the PA Policy Guide, “[f]acilities established or primarily used for … religious … activities are not eligible” for FEMA aid.
+This ban on aid for religious entities is at odds with the Stafford Act, based on zero authority and in fact unconstitutional.

 In Trinity Lutheran of Columbia, Inc. v.
 Comer, the Court sided with a Missouri church that had applied for assistance under a certain state program.
 Even though the church met all the necessary qualifications to receive the requested assistance, it was denied for being a religious entity.

 The Supreme Court found in favor of the church, holding that the Free Exercise Clause of the Constitution’s First Amendment protects religious observers against unequal treatment by the government.